Akkatecture/Documentation/content/posts/akkatecture_init.md

 tags: []
 ---

 Akkatecture began because I found that the lack of comprehensive cqrs and es examples for akka.net was a huge oppertunity to help others.
 I suspect that most akka users, are the ones on the JVM side of the fence, which shows by the higher amount of community members in that open source project.
-Ok... onwards onto what is Akkatecture pholosophically, and why I decided to build it.
+Ok... onwards onto what is Akkatecture philosophically, and why I decided to build it.

 Akkatecture is set of constructs and patterns written in C# ontop of akka.net.
 The main goal of Akkatecture is to allow developers who are using akka.net to model their business domain within the akka.net framework with less friction.
 Akkatecture is built on reactive messaging & treats events as first class concept, making it highly scalable, thanks akka.net!
 Akkatecture focusses mainly on messaging integration patterns within your domain so that you dont have to.